In 1861 the english designer William Morris started the arts and crafts movement in an effort to improve the tastes of the victorian public.

 1886 - Liverpool Exhibition.
 Mackmurdo's stand provided yet more inspiration for the Art Nouveau artists of the 'fin de siecle'.
 The elongated roof supports ending in wide flat ornamental finials are the prototypes of many later architectural decorative features.

-1886/7 - C.R.
-Ashbee went to live at Toynbee Hall, the pioneer University Settlement in the East End of London.
+1886/7 - Charles Robert Ashbee went to live at Toynbee Hall, the pioneer University Settlement in the East End of London.
 He lectured at places such as Deptford or Beckton, 'of Gas Works fame' to recruit men for Toynbee Hall.
 There he started a Ruskin reading class which he expended into a class of drawing and decoration.
 He supervised the decoration of the Toynbee Hall dining room by members of his own class, and it was from these pupils that the nucleus of his Guild of Handicraft was drawn.

 1888 - Guild of Handicraft founded with three members and a working capital of fifty pounds.
-Despite Morris' doubts - he met Ashbee's plans 'with a great deal of cold water' - the Guild was remarkable successful for many years, only running into financial difficulty in 1907.
+Despite Morris' doubts, he met Ashbee's plans with a great deal of cold water, the Guild was remarkable successful for many years, only running into financial difficulty in 1907.

 1889 - Paris: Exposition Universelle Internationale.